thearn/magiceye-solver/README.md

 ![Alt text](http://i.imgur.com/AUmpOSr.png "Example" )

-# magiceye-solver
+# magiceye-solve
 [![Build Status](https://travis-ci.org/thearn/magiceye-solver.png?branch=master)](https://travis-ci.org/thearn/magiceye-solver)

-This is a  short python code that demonstrates how to automatically "solve" a magic eye autostereogram by estimating a projection of the underlying image.
+A python code that demonstrates how to automatically "solve" a magic eye autostereogram by estimating a projection of the underlying image.
 This provides a decent contour outline of the hidden object, though most finer detail tends to be lost.